 When you get the event asking for your I/O Capabilities, you need to respond by changing the event data.
-By default, the BT Designer gives you an incomplete filling of the structure.
-You need to add
+By default, BT Designer gives you an incomplete filling of the structure.
+You need to add the local IO capabilities.
+For example, if your device has a display but no user entry, you would use BTM_IO_CAPABILITIES_DISPLAY_ONLY as shown here: